sanmue/ansible_workstation/README.md

 # ansible_workstation - automated post-installation of my workstation
 - completes after successful basic installation (including a desktop environment) the further installation and configuration of additionally defined software and services
 - currently only for my Gnome desktop environment + settings (Plasma: not up to date / re-tested)
-- initial bash script:
-  - works for Arch Linux, Endeavour OS and Ubuntu
+- initial bash script (works for Arch Linux, Endeavour OS and Ubuntu):
+  - installs some initially required packages
-  - if btrfs-filesystem: installs/creates/configures btrfs subvolumes and 'snapper' for (automatic and manual) system snapshots (optional)
+  - optionally installs/creates/configures btrfs subvolumes and 'snapper' for system snapshots (only if filesystem is btrfs)
+    - not tested for Ubuntu (will very probably not work, better skip this step when prompted in script)
+  - starts the ansible playbook (local.yml)
+  - Arch Linux / Endeavour OS: installs some packages from AUR

 # Usage
 ## Start initial bash script